Product Name: Nature Bright Sun Bliss 2 in 1 Portable Light Therapy and Wake-Up Light Latest Review Date: 25 August 2019 Price Guideline: $$$

 But it is small and compact and very reasonably priced.
 It gives out the full 10,000 Lux and is easy to travel with and if you don’t mind the sunrise feature not being perfect then it is a worthy investment.

-If money isn’t an option then my favourite SAD Lights are both made by Carex Health Brands.
+If money isn’t an option then two of my favourite SAD Lights are both made by Carex Health Brands.
 The Carex Day-Light Classic is great as it provides light from above (the best way to receive light therapy) and has a huge field of light.

 The Carex Day-Light Sky takes things one step further – it has the same huge field of light and provides light from above, but is amazingly adjustable and has a fantastic build quality – if you can afford it then this is the best lamp to get.